About St Luke’s

 How do we do this?

-St Luke’s 125 years’ experience means we are called on to speak objectively and authoritatively as advocates for clergy health and wellbeing.
+St Luke’s 130 years’ experience means we are called on to speak objectively and authoritatively as advocates for clergy health and wellbeing, as a charity independent of the Church.
 St Luke’s supports clergy across all dioceses by advocating for clergy wellbeing in influential fora.
-We are completely independent from the Church of England.

 St Luke’s plays a leading role in bringing together others who work in the field of clergy wellbeing.
 We view collaboration as essential in realising our vision of a flourishing, healthy clergy.

-We can tailor-make our resilience training and reflective practice group sessions to suit diocesan conferences and synods – over 100 clergy have benefited to date.
+We can tailor-make our resilience training and reflective practice group sessions to suit diocesan conferences and synods.
+Since 2017, over 2000 clergy have directly benefited from our resilience training and RPGs.

 We work with theological colleges to advise and support the wellbeing of ordinands and their spouses.

-Our charity is here to improve clergy health and wellbeing.
-Here's an introduction to our…
+Our charity is here to improve clergy wellbeing and mental health.
+Here's an introduction to…

 Read more